AndreaColinsR/Sensory_Adaptation/README.md

 # Sensory_Adaptation

- MATLAB code that generates the figures from the paper "Sensory adaptation in the barrel cortex during active sensation in the awake, behaving mouse"
+ MATLAB code that generates the figures from Colins Rodriguez _et al_., 2024.
+"Sensory adaptation in the barrel cortex during active sensation in the behaving mouse".

+ Related data is published as

+Loft, Michaela S. E.; Colins Rodriguez, Andrea; Maravall, Miguel; Schiessl, Ingo; Petersen, Rasmus S. (2024).
+Extracellular neural recordings from mouse primary somatosensory cortex during a pole detection task. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.22788425.v1

 ## Summary

 The main objective of this code is to quantify the neural sensory adaptation in S1 during a pole detection task.